Additional Insureds: Primary and Noncontributory

 The following example demonstrates how the primary and noncontributory endorsement protects the additional insured and its insurer.

-Jane is a customer of Body Beautiful.
-One day, Jane is approaching the spa when she trips over a piece of loose carpeting outside the spa's front door.
-Jane falls and breaks her ankle.
-Jane sues Body Beautiful and Premier Properties for bodily injury, alleging that both were negligent.
-Her suit contends that spa staff members had been aware of the loose carpet for months, but had done nothing to eliminate the hazard.
-The suit also alleges that Premier Properties was responsible for maintaining the carpet but failed to do so.
+Jane is a customer of the Deluxe Diner.
+One day, Jane is eating lunch at the diner when a piece of acoustical tile falls on her head.
+Jane suffers a head injury and sues the Deluxe Diner and Premier Properties for bodily injury, alleging that both were negligent.
+Her suit contends that Diana had known for months that the acoustical tile was deteriorating but had done nothing to eliminate the hazard.
+The suit also alleges that Premier Properties knew about the faulty tile but had failed to replace it.

-Premier Properties is listed as an additional insured in an endorsement attached to Body Beautiful's liability policy.
-The endorsement covers Premier's liability for the ownership, maintenance or use of the portion of the building that is leased to Body Beautiful.
-The spa's liability policy includes the primary and noncontributory endorsement.
+Premier Properties is listed as an additional insured in an endorsement attached to the Deluxe Diner's liability policy.
+The endorsement covers Premier's liability for the ownership, maintenance or use of the portion of the building that is leased to the diner.
+The restaurant's liability policy includes the primary and noncontributory endorsement.

-Beth sends the lawsuit to her liability insurer.
+Diana sends the lawsuit to her liability insurer.
 The suit is eventually settled for $20,000.
-The insurer pays $10,000 on behalf of the spa and $10,000 on behalf of Premier Properties.
-Once Beth's insurer has paid the settlement, it cannot attempt to recoup its loss payment by subrogating against the landlord or its liability insurer.
-Beth's insurer has agreed via the endorsement that it will not seek contribution from any other insurance available to Premier Properties.
+The insurer pays $10,000 on behalf of the diner and $10,000 on behalf of Premier Properties.
+Once the diner's insurer has paid the settlement, it cannot attempt to recoup any of its loss payment by subrogating against the landlord or its liability insurer.
+The diner's insurer has agreed via the endorsement that it will not seek contribution from any other insurance available to Premier Properties.